aruzhanKar/-Cyclistic-bike-share-analysis-case-study-/README.md

 # Cyclistic bike share analysis case study
 This Case Study was completed as part of the Google Data Analytics Professional Certificate.

+The scenario involves analysis of the trip data of Cyclistic bike share company.

+The company has two models for availing service: individual passes which are called "casual" riders and annual subscriptions called "member" riders.
+The company operates in Chicago with around 6000 bicycles at 700 stations.

+Maximizing the number of annual members will be key to future growth as it ensures financial sustainability and customer retention.
+The insights can help devise effective marketing strategies aimed to convert more casual riders into annual members.

 ### 1. Objective (Ask Phase)
 To analyse how annual members and casual riders use Cyclistic bikes differently in order to determine the best marketing strategy to convert casual riders into annual members.